juju/docs/src/en/getting-started.md

 ```

 Creating a new controller automatically creates two empty models.
 The 'admin'
-model,and a model called "default", which is automatically selected and ready for
+model, and a model called "default", which is automatically selected and ready for
 use.

 ```bash